Faculty and Staff

 - 2006 ASCE/CERF C.J.
 Pankow Award for Innovation (runner-up).

-- Education Abroad Program (EAP) Scholarship, University of Padova and University of California, 2002-2003.
+- 2002-2003 University of California Education Abroad Program (UCEAP) Scholarship, University of Padova and University of California, San Diego.

-“Assessment of Early Corrosion in Prestressed Concrete Based on Open-Circuit Potential and Polarization Resistance,” Sustainable Performance of Concrete Bridges and Elements Subject to Aggressive Environments: Monitoring, Evaluation, and Rehabilitation (ACI Committee 345 and 201, Joint ACI-ASCE Committee 343), ACI Fall 2014 Convention, October 28, 2014, Washington, DC.
+- “Assessment of Early Corrosion in Prestressed Concrete Based on Open-Circuit Potential and Polarization Resistance,” invited presentation, Sustainable Performance of Concrete Bridges and Elements Subject to Aggressive Environments: Monitoring, Evaluation, and Rehabilitation (ACI Committee 345 and 201, Joint ACI-ASCE Committee 343), ACI Fall 2014 Convention, October 28, 2014, Washington, DC.

-“Graphene Nanoplates and Multi-Walled Carbon Nanotubes for High-Performance Cement Composites,” 7th MIT Conference on Computational Fluid and Solid Mechanics — Special Session: Multiscale Multiphysics Mechanics of Ultra-High Performance Cementitious Composites, June 14, 2013, Cambridge, MA.
+- “Graphene Nanoplates and Multi-Walled Carbon Nanotubes for High-Performance Cement Composites,” invited presentation, 7th MIT Conference on Computational Fluid and Solid Mechanics — Special Session: Multiscale Multiphysics Mechanics of Ultra-High Performance Cementitious Composites, June 14, 2013, Cambridge, MA.